 - The recipe must be finger-friendly.
 (No silverware allowed!)

 - It must included healthy foods that we don’t have feel guilty about later.
 (Or try to hide in the basket from visitors.)

-- The recipe must be (relatively) simple to put together.
+- These picnic food ideas must be (relatively) simple to put together.
 No homemade phyllo dough or pressure cookers, people.
 Ain’t nobody got time for dat.

 6 Sweet (But Still Healthy!)